 In some circumstances, a mixture of media is used.
 For example, coco coir brand Char Coir, in addition to providing a high quality Coco Coir product, also has a product called Cloud Coir, which is a 50-50 mix of coco coir and perlite.
 This means that it has all the hydroponic benefits of coco coir “Cloud Coir is the perfect ratio for roots to thrive and not become over saturated allowing for better nutrient uptake more frequently,” the product details explain.

-What is the best growing medium for hydroponics?
+What is the best hydroponic growing medium?
 What makes a good medium?

 So, what is the best hydroponic growing medium when you compare all types of growing media?

 The answer to that question depends on your specific needs and preferences.
 What we can say definitively, however, is that there are a variety of different growing media options available to you, each with its own set of benefits and drawbacks.
 Do some research, experiment a little, and find the option that works best for you!